 Export files can be very large, sometimes up to multiple gigabytes.
 Ethica will send you an email when the export is ready.
 Then you can download the resulting file from the Data Export page.
 Each data export is available for 7 days.
 Data exports older than 7 days are removed automatically and you can create them again if needed:

-Ethica allows you to access your data directly from the Researcher Dashboard, using Ethica integration with Kibana visualization tool.
+Ethica allows you to access your data directly from the Researcher Dashboard, using Ethica integration with the Kibana visualization tool.
 You can use this tool to query your raw data and visualize them in different forms.
 Below we will give you a quick introduction to how you can use this tool.
 You can learn more in the Data Visualization via Kibana article.

 To access Kibana, go to the Researcher Dashboard and from the right-side panel,